-For users running on Windows 10 Enterprise or Windows 10 Pro editions, the task of blocking access to specific programs could be a lot easier as they could use the Local Group Policy Editor to do so.
-The Group Policy Editor comes with a slight advantage over the next method of using the Windows Registry, as they won’t need to apply the same settings for different users, they could just change it for all users in a click.
+For users running on Windows 11/10 Enterprise or Windows 11/10 Pro editions, the task of blocking access to specific programs could be a lot easier as they could use the Local Group Policy Editor to do so.
+The Group Policy Editor comes with a slight advantage over the following method of using the Windows Registry.
+They won’t need to apply the same settings for different users; they could change it for all users in a click.

 - Open Registry Editor by typing gpedit.msc in the Run Prompt (Win + R) followed by pressing the Enter key.

-- On the left of the screen, you’ll find two folders, namely the Computer Configuration and User Configuration.
+- You’ll find two folders on the left of the screen, namely the Computer Configuration and User Configuration.
 Under the User Configuration, navigate and expand Administrative Templates.

 - Under Administrative Templates, navigate, expand and select System.
 Now, next to the navigation pane, you’ll find a few folders and files listed.

-- Now list all the programs that you want the user not to be able to access, in the format such as ‘itunes.exe’,’chrome.exe’, and click on OK.
+- Now list all the programs you want the user not to access in the format such as ‘itunes.exe’,’chrome.exe’, and click on OK.

 2] Windows Registry

-We could also use the Registry to block certain applications for users, but we do recommend only trying this method if you know what you are getting into.
+We could also use the Registry to block users’ specific applications, but we recommend only trying this method if you know what you are getting into.
 Also, make sure to make a System Restore before you start making any changes in the Registry.

 - Open Registry Editor by typing Regedit in the Run Prompt (Win + R) followed by pressing the Enter key.